 Another way to get your content found is to build relationships with others in your industry who cover similar topics.
 Write guest articles that will link to a post on your blog to drive more traffic to your website and improve SEO.
 Don’t shy away from establishing relationships with high authority sites, because those links can really position you as a thought leader in your industry.

 It’s still possible to launch consistent content that will improve your SEO while also keeping the reader as the focus.
-As long as you keep your audience at the forefront, and figure out ways you can benefit them while keeping the structure of your content and call to actions simple, you’ll have them coming back to your blog wanting more.
+As long as you keep your audience at the forefront, and figure out ways you can benefit them while keeping the structure of your content and call to action simple, you’ll have them coming back to your blog wanting more.